The Astronomical Society of Western Australia (Inc.)

 Recent blog posts

-ASWA's biannual star party Astrocamp is coming up very soon.
-This will be held on 5 to 7 April, 2019 at the dark sky Tammin Observatory in the West Australian Wheatbelt.
-The cost is free to ASWA members (and family), and $10 for non-members.
-This includes a sausage...
+ASWA's biannual star party Astrocamp has come around again for 2019.
+This will be held on 25 to 27 October, 2019 at the dark sky site in Tammin in the West Australian wheatbelt.
+The cost is free to ASWA members, and $15 for non-members.
+This includes a sausage sizzle...

 - The stimulation of a popular interest in Astronomy.